KetanRGupta/Gupta-and-Shiradhonkar-2025-/README.md

+This online repository contains following data:

-Time history of cartesian coordinateSs of voussoirs, and postprocessing to obtain ERPs.
+1. Time history of cartesian coordinateSs of voussoirs, and postprocessing to obtain ERPs.
-Summary of ERPs and performance levels from MSA.
+2. Summary of ERPs and performance levels from MSA.
-Spreadsheets for estimating fragility parameters using maximum likelihood method.
+3. Spreadsheets for estimating fragility parameters using maximum likelihood method.
-MATLAB codes for calculating annual rate of exceedance in all seismic zones of India.
+4. MATLAB codes for calculating annual rate of exceedance in all seismic zones of India.